-There will be three (3) quizzes throughout the course of the semester, each weighted at 5%.
+There will be three (3) quizzes throughout the course of the semester, one (1) weighted at 5% and two (2) weighted at 10%.
 All quizzes will be run through Avenue to Learn.
 Quizzes will consist of multiple choice and true/false questions, each covering 2-4 weeks of content.
 Students must complete the quizzes within the window during which they are available.
 Dates/times of availability are specified in the Detailed Course Schedule in Avenue to Learn.